Police release bodycam footage in Louisville bank shooting

 In a news briefing Tuesday evening, Louisville Deputy Chief Paul Humphrey said that officers were dispatched to the bank at 8:38 a.m., Monday, and arrived within three minutes.
 Immediately upon their arrival, shots were fired at them from the lobby area of the bank, before they had even exited their vehicles, Humphrey said.

-Humphrey said that by the time the officers arrived at the scene, the shooter had already killed victims inside the bank but had returned to the lobby to wait in "ambush," which is when he opened fire on the officers.
+By the time the officers arrived at the scene, the shooter had already killed victims inside the bank, but had returned to the lobby to wait in "ambush," which is when he opened fire on the officers, Humphrey said.

 At 8:44 a.m., the shooter again fired at officers, and they returned fire.
 They entered the building one minute later, at 8:45 a.m., and confirmed that the suspect was no longer a threat.